streetturtle/jekyll-clean/_posts/2023-05-06-The analysis of ERMAC 2.0.md

    ![img]({{ '/assets/images/ermac_11.png' | relative_url }}){: .center-image }*(**Overlay Request Screens**)*

-- Now comes the role of the accessibility service to click on the above virus application name from the list.
+- Now comes the role of the accessibility service to auto-click on the above virus application name from the list of applications.

    ![img]({{ '/assets/images/ermac_12.png' | relative_url }}){: .center-image }*(**Select the virus application**)*

-- After that, it clicks on the slider button as appears in the below code and sets **autoClickPerm** to an empty st
+- After that, it clicks on the slider button as appears in the below code and sets **autoClickPerm** to an empty string indicating that no more overlay permission clicks are needed.

    ![img]({{ '/assets/images/ermac_13.png' | relative_url }}){: .center-image }*(**Clicking the slider button**)*